MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### Where do I find the API plugin files?

 Applications should use the HoloLen’s OpenXR Runtime for detecting QR Codes.
-OpenXR Tools for Windows Mixed Reality ([source code](https://github.com/microsoft/OpenXR-MixedReality/releases/tag/113.2403.5001)) provides QR code support on HoloLens devices with OpenXR Runtime 113.2403.5001 or greater).
+OpenXR for Windows Mixed Reality ([113.2403.5001](https://github.com/microsoft/OpenXR-MixedReality/releases/tag/113.2403.5001) or greater) provides QR code support on HoloLens devices.

 For Unity apps, QR code support is provided through the [`ARMarkerManager`](https://learn.microsoft.com/dotnet/api/microsoft.mixedreality.openxr.armarkermanager) component provided with [Mixed Reality OpenXR Plugin](https://www.microsoft.com/download/details.aspx?id=102778).

-For QR code support in non-Unity apps, use the  OpenXR 1.0 [XR_MSFT_scene_marker](https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#XR_MSFT_scene_marker) extension.
+For QR code support in non-Unity apps, use the OpenXR [XR_MSFT_scene_marker](https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#XR_MSFT_scene_marker) extension.

 > [!NOTE]
 > The following is specific to the legacy QR code APIs.
 We recommend using the OpenXR implementation for QR codes instead.